w3c/automotive-viss2/server/service_mgr/README.md

 The service manager will do its best to interpret subscription filter expressions, but if unsuccessful it will return an error response without activating a subscription session.

-The figure shows the internal architecture of the service manager when it comes to handling of request for historic data and use of curve logic.
+The figure shows the internal architecture of the service manager when it comes to handling of request for historic data and use of curve logging.
 ![Service manager time-series architecure](servicemgr-timeseries-architecture.jpg)<br>

-Each request for a curve logic subscription instantiates a Go routine that handles the request.
+Each request for a curve logging subscription instantiates a Go routine that handles the request.
 An unsubscribe request kills the Go routine.<br>

 A Go routine for handling of historic data is spawned at server start up.
 The vehicle system can via the History control interface control the saving of data for one o more signals via a Unix Domain Socket command with the socket address /tmp/vissv2/histctrlserver.sock.<br>
 The write commands available are:<br>